seenan21/SFU-INSTRUCTIONAL-SUPPORT-GROUP/README.md

 - You can choose to have a table of contents for your page if necessary, comes as a component with the theme.
 - Other components from the theme can be incorporated.

+### Markdown Tips and Tricks

+It is a great idea to have fully understand how markdown syntax works and that HTML/CSS/JS code can easily be injected within it.
+For this website, each external link causes a new tab to open making it easier for the user to return to where it once was.
+Everything that is done, the user experience must be the first thing that is thought of before implementing it.

+-You can do that in Markdown simply by adding after a link. {:target="_blank"}

 ## Directories and Pages

 ### Exams